fsaavedra0003/Agentic-AI-Trading-Bot-with-LLM-reasoning-sentiment-analysis/README.md

 -------------------------------------------
 - Fetches posts from relevant subreddits
 - Filters by keywords/tickers
-- Saves results to JSON for later sentiment analysis
+- Saves results to JSON for sentiment analysis